-By law, NHA coordinating entities must undergo an evaluation of their accomplishments to establish whether they have succeeded in meeting the purposes and goals specified by their authorizing legislation and management plans.
+By law, JTHG NHA must undergo an evaluation of their accomplishments to establish whether they have succeeded in meeting the purposes and goals specified by their authorizing legislation and management plans.
 These evaluations occur three years prior to the sunset of federal funding, typically 10-15 years after designation, and are presented to Congress by the National Park Service.
-The Journey Through Hallowed Ground National Heritage Area (JTHGNHA) was designated as an NHA in 2008 and faces its funding authority sunset in 2023.
-This report was prepared by Kaitlyn Levesque, Research Associate, Randall Mason, Senior Fellow and Professor, and Heather Hendrickson, Research Assistant, of PennPraxis' Urban Heritage Project at the University of Pennsylvania's Stuart Weitzman School of Design (PennPraxis) on behalf of the NPS via cooperative agreement.
-The purpose of this report is to document the evaluation of findings and assess the accomplishments of the JTHGNHA; the report process follows the National Heritage Area Evaluation Guide established by the National Park Service.
+The Journey Through Hallowed Ground National Heritage Area (JTHG NHA) was designated as an NHA in 2008 and was scheduled to face its funding authority sunset in May 2023; however, the JTHG NHA was reauthorized under new legislation in January of 2023 while this evaluation was concluding.
+This report was prepared by Kaitlyn Levesque, Research Associate, Randall Mason, Senior Fellow and Professor, and Heather Hendrickson, Research Assistant, of PennPraxis' Urban Heritage Project at the University of Pennsylvania's Stuart Weitzman School of Design on behalf of the NPS via cooperative agreement.
+The purpose of this report is to document the evaluation of findings and assess the accomplishments of the JTHG NHA; the report process follows the National Heritage Area Evaluation Guide established by the National Park Service.